HomeDev GuideRecipesAPI Reference

 Folders for forms

 Form folders let you organize a group of forms in a folder structure, which can be useful if the site contains many forms.
-You also can set a default folder for forms for either the entire website or parts of the website, making it easier for editors to manage forms by adding a DefaultFormFolder dynamic property and then setting the property value to the folder of your choice for the part(s) of the website you want to affect.
+You also can set a default folder for forms for the entire website or parts of the website, making it easier for editors to manage forms by adding a DefaultFormFolder dynamic property and then setting the property value to the folder of your choice for the part(s) of the website you want to affect.

 XForms forms management structure